kathleenabadie/Tcellmemory/README.md

 ### image_analysis_matlab
 These scripts are related to Figure 3 and Figure S3, as well as Figure 4E-F.
 2022_ictrack_general_public.tar.gz contains scripts for image pre-processing, cell segmentation, and cell tracking.
 The ictrack software is adapted from Kueh et al., Nature Immunology, 2016 and Ng et al., eLife, 2018.
-2022_longtracks_general_public.tar.gz contains scripts used to generate YFP intensity tracks over time that are used as imput to image_analysis_downstream_R analyses.
+2022_longtracks_general_public.tar.gz contains scripts used to generate cell tracks over time (containing YFP intensity, CD69 intensity, area, etc.) that are used as input to image_analysis_downstream_R analyses.
 calc_YFP_fractions.m, plot_time_YFP_hist_1D.m, time_YFP_hist.m are used to convert time-lapse imaging output to YFP histograms and YFP+ fraction line plots in Figure 4E-F.

 ### image_analysis_downstream_R